keptn/examples/first-example/README.md

     $ ./scripts/setupInfrastructure.sh
     ```

-1. To verify the deployment of the sockshop service, retrieve the URLs of your front-end in the dev, staging, and production environments with the `kubectl get svc` command:
+1. To verify the deployment of the sockshop service, retrieve the URLs of your front-end in the dev, staging, and production environments with the `kubectl get svc` *`service`* `-n` *`namespace`* command:

     ```console
     $ kubectl get svc front-end -n dev